FAQ

 Brightness

-• Indoor venues: 2,000–3,000 nits is standard; sufficient for controlled lighting environments.
+• Indoor venues: 2,000–3,000 nits — sufficient for controlled lighting

-• Outdoor evening: 3,500–5,000 nits minimum.
+• Outdoor evening: 3,500–5,000 nits minimum

 Refresh Rate

-Wedding LED Wall Rental Cost Breakdown
+2026 Rental Cost Breakdown

-Pricing by Screen Size (Indoor, P2.6–P3.9, All-In)
+Pricing by Screen Size (Indoor, P2.6–P3.9, All-In, US Market)

 Screen Size Area Daily Rental Range Best For